-Rise of Delta variant puts Boris Johnson in a tough spot as he weighs whether Britain should fully reopen next week
+Delta variant spread puts Boris Johnson in a tough spot, as he weighs whether U.K. should fully reopen next week

 “It’s not an easy decision.
 It’s probably harder than any of the previous ones,” said Paul Hunter, a professor of medicine at the University of East Anglia.

-Hunter said that he believes that Britain is already at the beginning of a third wave.
-If the Delta variant keeps increasing exponentially, “we’re going to get quite high numbers, eventually,” he said.
+Hunter said he believes that Britain is already at the beginning of a third wave.
+If the delta variant keeps increasing exponentially, “we’re going to get quite high numbers, eventually,” he said.

-But Hunter said that hospitalization data, which lags behind, currently suggests that there is not a marked increase in acute care for coronavirus patients, “which, to be honest, is probably what many people look at as being the most important criteria.”
+But Hunter said hospitalization data suggests that there is not a marked increase in acute care for coronavirus patients, “which, to be honest, is probably what many people look at as being the most important criteria.”

 The government is hoping that vaccines may outrace the new variant.
 Britain has given two-thirds of the population a first dose and half the population both doses.